Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Annapurna Trekking And TIMS Permit

-Trekkers Information Management System (TIMS) is another essential part of Nepal’s commitment to trekking on Nepal’s different trekking routes, including Annapurna Base Camp.
-The cost of ACAP and TIMS differs by country; if you are from a SAARC nation, you get a specific discount.
+The Trekkers Information Management System (TIMS) is another essential component of Nepal's commitment to trekking across its various routes, including Annapurna Base Camp.
+The cost of ACAP and TIMS varies by country; if you are from a SAARC member state, you receive a specific discount.

 Two permits are mandatory: